takemetour/public-api/source/includes/endpoint.md

 ## Development and Production Endpoint

-We provide two API endpoints for using in seperate environment.
+We provide two API endpoints using in seperated environment.

-If you are in development (or experimenting) using development endpoint.
+If you are developing (or testing) please use development endpoint.

 Environment | Endpoint
 ---------  | -----------